isaacLepley/Alimus-Public/fear-and-sanity.md

 ### Specific Phobias:

-These following specific phobias are just examples.
+The following phobias are just examples.
 Players are encouraged to be creative with their specific phobia and come up with something unique to their character.

 | Specific Phobias                    |                         |
 | ----------------------------------- | ----------------------- |